adent11/Basic-CAD/README.md

 ### Description

-In this assignmentI designed the tire of the caster.
+In this assignment I designed the tire of the caster.
 It is a trapezoid revolved around the origin to make the wheel, with fillets on both sides to round the edges.

 ### Evidence